lollox1k/Obsidian/Matematica/Probabilità/Processi stocastici/Ruin probability.md

 $$
 h_{n+1}-2h_n + h_{n-1} = 0
 $$
-which is a discretization formula for the second derivative.
+which is the finite difference formula for the second derivative.
 Linear functions solve laplace equation in $1$d, so an ansatz is
 $$
 g(k) = C_2k
 $$